GroupJ-CS3202/CS3203-GroupJ-UnitTests/README.md

 Step 1: Clone the Repository
 (recommend to use VScode as testing platform)

 Step 2: test the unit via terminal
-Note: make sure in the correct folder
+- Note: make sure in the correct folder
-type: "npm test"  or "npx jest"
+- Type: "npm test"  or "npx jest"